Day 9: Day of the Dead Pumpkin

 Finally, a music recommendation.
 I learned to play Dr. Sunshine is Dead by Will Wood in the fall of 2025, and I still remember parts of it months later (which is probably not supposed to be that surprising).
 But it's a really difficult song to practice, at least on guitar.
 They just throw in a 5/4 section in the middle of an already ludicrously fast song.
 If you don't know music theory, I seem very insane.
 Which fits the song, probably.

 Thank you for visiting this blog!
-Special thanks to the newsletter subscribers; you get this photo a week before the internet does :-).
+Reply by email, subscribe via RSS, or join the 1Day1Photo newsletter, where you can get this photo a week before the internet does :-).

 Cheers,